Dallinger/Dallinger/docs/source/dummies_node.rst

             self.participant = participant
             self.participant_id = participant.id

-All objects in python need an `__init__` function, they tell the program how to make objects of this kind, and Dallinger is no different.
+All objects in python need an ``__init__`` function, they tell the program how to make objects of this kind, and Dallinger is no different.
 So this function tells Dallinger how to make a Node.
-It's quite straight forward: the function demands that a network object be sent to it, but will also accept a participant object too (remember that Node's need a network, but only *might* have a participant).
-The function then checks to make sure the network isn't failed (yes, just like nodes, networks can fail too, and no, once a network is failed, you cannot add more nodes to it), that the participant isn't failed (ditto) and that the participant is "working" (more on this in the participant page).
-If all these checks are satisfied it adds the network to itself (think of this as filling in a row and creating relationships) and it does the same for its participant too if its been sent one.
+It's quite straight forward: the function demands that a Network object be sent to it, but will also accept a Participant object too (remember that Nodes need a Network, but only *might* have a Participant).
+The function then checks to make sure the Network isn't failed (yes, just like Nodes, Networks can fail too, and no, once a Network is failed, you cannot add more Nodes to it), that the Participant isn't failed (ditto) and that the Participant is "working" (more on this in the participant page).
+If all these checks are satisfied it adds the Network to itself (think of this as filling in a row and creating relationships) and it does the same for its Participant too if it's been sent one.

-The next two functions, `__repr__` and `__json__` both return String representations of the node. `__repr__` returns a very basic one, whereas `__json__` returns a full description of all columns in the node table.
-You'll see `__json__` used a lot as its a handy way to create a String containing all the information about a node that can then be sent over the internet.
+The next two functions, ``__repr__`` and ``__json__`` both return String representations of the Node. ``__repr__`` returns a very basic one, whereas ``__json__`` returns a full description of all columns in the node table.
+You'll see ``__json__`` used a lot as its a handy way to create a String containing all the information about a Node that can then be sent over the internet.

 The next few functions are all used to get other things from the database.
-Let's look at the first one, `vectors()`.
-If you're new to Dallinger, you probably don't know what vectors are yet, but for now just think of them as links that connect nodes in the network, and just like nodes, they have their own table where each row corresponds to a different Vector.
+Let's look at the first one, ``vectors()``.
+If you're new to Dallinger, you probably don't know what vectors are yet, but for now just think of them as links that connect Nodes in the Network, and just like Nodes, they have their own table where each row corresponds to a different Vector.
 Now let's say you want to know how many vectors a Node is connected with.
-You can do this by doing a query over the Vector table (and this is what most of the contents of this function is doing), but we've provided this handy function to make your life easier, so now you can do something like `node.vectors()` and you'll be sent a list of vectors that join this node to other nodes.
+You can do this by doing a query over the Vector table (and this is what most of the contents of this function is doing), but we've provided this handy function to make your life easier, so now you can do something like ``node.vectors()`` and you'll be sent a list of Vectors that join this Node to other Nodes.
 But you've actually got a few more options as shown by the function declaration:
 ::

     def vectors(self, direction="all", failed=False):